-As of December 31, 2018, retirees who elect to receive a lifetime retirement benefit are generally eligible to receive post-retirement cost-of-living adjustments (COLAs) in certain years, referred to as annual increases in the C.R.S.
-Pursuant to SB 18-200, there are no annual increases (AI) for 2018 and 2019 for all benefit recipients.
-Thereafter, retirees under the PERA benefit structure who began eligible employment before January 1, 2007, and all benefit recipients of the DPS benefit structure will receive an annual increase, unless PERA has a negative investment year, in which case the annual increase for the next three years is the lesser of 1.5% or the average consumer price index for the prior calendar year, not to exceed 10 percent of PERA's Annual Increase Reserve (AIR) for the DPSD.
-The automatic adjustment provision may raise or lower the aforementioned AI for a given year by up to one-quarter of 1 percent based on the parameters specified C.R.S. § 24-51-413.
+As of December 31, 2019, benefit recipients who elect to receive a lifetime retirement benefit are generally eligible to receive post-retirement cost-of-living adjustments (COLAs), referred to as annual increases in the C.R.S. once certain criteria are met.
+Pursuant to SB 18-200, the annual increase for 2019 is 0.00 percent for all benefit recipients.
+Thereafter, benefit recipients under the PERA benefit structure who began eligible employment before January 1, 2007, and all benefit recipients of the DPS benefit structure will receive an annual increase of 1.25 percent unless adjusted by the automatic adjustment provision (AAP) pursuant to C.R.S. § 24-51-413.
+Benefit recipients under the PERA benefit structure who began eligible employment on or after January 1, 2007, will receive the lessor of an annual increase of 1.25 percent or the average of the Consumer Price Index for Urban Wage Earners and Clerical Workers for the prior calendar year, not to exceed 10 percent of PERA's Annual Increase Reserve (AIR) for the DPS Division.
+The AAP may raise or lower the aforementioned annual increase by up to 0.25 percent based on the parameters specified C.R.S. § 24-51-413.

-Disability benefits are available for plan participants once they reach five years of earned service credit and meet the definition of a disability.
-The disability benefit amount is based on the retirement benefit formula described previously, considering a minimum of twenty years of service credit.
+Disability benefits are available for eligible employees once they reach five years of earned service credit and are determined to meet the definition of a disability.
+The disability benefit amount is based on the lifetime retirement benefit formula described previously, considering a minimum of twenty years of service credit, if deemed disabled.

-Survivor benefits are determined by several factors, which include the amount of earned service credit, highest average salary of the deceased, the benefit structure in place, and the qualified survivor receiving the benefits.
+Survivor benefits are determined by several factors, which include the amount of earned service credit, highest average salary of the deceased, the benefit structure in place under which service credit was obtained, and the qualified survivor(s) who will receive the benefits.

-Contributions - The School, eligible employees and the State are required to contribute to the DPSD at a rate set by Colorado statute.
-These contribution requirements are established under C.R.S. § 24-51-401, et seq. and § 24-51-413.
-The contribution rate for eligible employees is 8% of covered salaries during the period of July 1, 2018 through June 30, 2019.
-The School's contribution rate for calendar years 2019 and 2018 was 20.15% of covered salaries, respectively.
-However, the State Legislature allowed the School to offset its contribution rates by an amount equal to the obligations of the District with respect to its outstanding PCOPs (See Note 5).
-As a result, the School's contribution rates for calendar years 2019 and 2018 were 6.80% and 5.97% of covered salaries, respectively.
-In addition, a portion of the School's contribution (1.02% of covered salaries) is allocated to the Health Care Trust Fund (See Note 6).
+Contributions - Eligible employees of the School and the State are required to contribute to the DPS Division at a rate set by Colorado statute.
+The contribution requirements for the DPS Division are established under C.R.S. § 24-51-401, et seq. and § 24-51-413.
+The contribution rate for eligible employees is 8.75% of covered salaries during the period of July 1, 2019, through June 30, 2020.
+The School's contribution rate was 20.40% of covered salaries for July 1, 2019, through June 30, 2020, and 20.15% of covered salaries for January 1, 2019, through June 30, 2020, and 20.15% of covered salaries for January 1, 2019, through June 30, 2019.
+However, a portion of the School's contribution (1.02% of covered salaries) is allocated to the Health Care Trust Fund (See Note 7).
+Contribution rates for the DPS Division are expressed as a percentage of salary as defined in C.R.S. § 24-51-101(42).